PEACE & CONFLICT - GEORGINA TENNY ROTARIAN

 Foundation for Australia's Most Endangered Species (FAME)

-FAME has been actively involved in conservation efforts, particularly after the devastating bushfires of 2019/2020 that raised concerns about the Kangaroo Island Assassin Spider survival.
+After the devastating bushfires of 2019/2020 that raised concerns about the Kangaroo Island Assassin Spider survival.
 FAME's focus is to prevent the extinction of the critically endangered Kangaroo Island assassin spider (Zephyrarchaea Austin) various initiatives, including habitat restoration and funding ecological surveys.
 The spider is no ordinary arachnid.

 NOTE: PHOTO IS PLACEHOLDER ONLY